Here is a very frequent reader question, “Does short-term disability insurance cover pre-existing health conditions?”

 The people most likely to ask this question do not presently have coverage in force.

 Therefore, the first part of our answer addresses whether you qualify to buy a new policy when you already have a medical disorder.
-Some people can, but many more cannot.
+Some people can, but much more cannot.

 The second part of the answer relates to when you can file a claim for benefits, provided you qualify to purchase short-term disability, given your pre-existing condition.
 Most policies also contain a 12-month exclusion period.

 Buying Short-Term Disability with Pre-Existing Conditions

 People sometimes can purchase short-term disability insurance to cover a pre-existing health condition.
 It often depends on where you obtain the coverage and the type of medical problem in question, and when you might need to file a claim for benefits.